michaelfung/wts/README.md

 ## Test Drive

-The project is in infancy stage.
-But you can test drive by:
+Though the project is in its infancy, you can test drive by:

 1. Download the [MCU Emulator](https://github.com/michaelfung/mcu-emulator).